aliutkus/groupmap/README.md

  [0.
 0.85714287 1.
 0.2857143 ]]
  ```

+ ## Known issues: speed
+ At this stage, the computational cost for `GroupMap` is mostly dominated by a call to `torch.argsorted`.
+Any ideas regarding how to make it faster are welcome.

  ## Citation
  I don't have time to write a paper about GroupMap now.
 If you find this repository useful, please cite it this way:
  ```